-- > Development-based accounting
+- Development-based accounting

 - Comprehensive stock assessment

-- ➤ Contract HQS/UPCS inspections
+- Contract HQS/UPCS inspections

-- ➤ HAPGC Outsourced Janitorial and Maintenance Services
+- HAPGC Outsourced Janitorial and Maintenance Services

-6.0 -13 VIOLENCE AGAINST WOMEN ACT (VAWA)
+6.0-13 VIOLENCE AGAINST WOMEN ACT (VAWA)

 The Housing Authority of Prince George's County has a Board approved Policy of Protection of Victims of Domestic Violence (VAWA) and related amendments to the PHA's Admission and Occupancy Policies for the Public Housing Program and the Housing Choice Voucher Program.
-Clients are accepted on a referral basis from: Department of Family Services; Department of Social Service; U.S. Veterans Administration; and Family Crisis Center.
+Clients are accepted on a referral basis.
+Services are rendered by way of the following agencies: Department of Family Services; U.S. Veterans Administration; and Prince George's County Family Justice Center.